Conversion Content for eCommerce

 Now start driving traffic to the page.
 Fund a paid product listing program but identify a control group of products you can compare to and measure the incremental change in conversion rate in order to estimate the value of the strategy.
 One more customer here and there may not feel like a big deal but when it’s scaled across the full product line these extra sales start to add up.
 Paid search is used to accelerate a test.
 In all likelihood improvements here will be seen across all acquisition channels.

-Good strong content strategies should guide any company’s effort to attract, engage and convert site visitors.
+Good strong eCommerce content strategies should guide any company’s effort to attract, engage and convert website visitors.
 Thinking about content and how different content techniques can accomplish different objectives for eCommerce sites.